python-control/python-control/README.rst

 The easiest way to get started with the Control Systems library is using `Conda <https://conda.io>`_.

-The Control Systems library has been packages for the `conda-forge
+The Control Systems library has packages available using the `conda-forge
 <https://conda-forge.org>`_ Conda channel, and as of Slycot version
 0.3.4, binaries for that package are available for 64-bit Windows, OSX, and Linux.